 Surgical Procedure

-You will be treated by a consultant surgeon trained in Mohs surgery, pathology and reconstructive surgery.
-They may draw guide marks on your skin to highlight the lesion, before injecting you with a local anaesthetic.
+You will be treated by a consultant surgeon who is specially trained in Mohs surgery, pathology, and reconstructive surgery.
+The surgeon may mark your skin with guide lines to highlight the lesion before administering a local anaesthetic.

-The surgeon will remove a layer of cancerous tissue.
-Your wound will then be temporarily dressed and you take a break in a waiting area, whilst the surgeon colour codes the tissue, to create an orientation map.
+The surgeon will remove a layer of cancerous tissue, after which your wound will be temporarily dressed.
+You will then have a break while the surgeon colour-codes the tissue to create an orientation map.

-If any exist, they are pinpointed on the map and you return to the operating room.
-Further anesthetic may not be needed but can be applied, before precise removal of another tissue layer, only where cancer cells remain.
+If cancer cells are found, they are pinpointed on the map, and you will return to the operating room.
+Further anaesthetic may not be required but can be applied, before the surgeon precisely removes another layer of tissue, only where the cancer cells remain.

-The process is repeated, generally not many times, until the margins of the last removed tissue sample are completely cancer free.
-The wound will then normally be closed with stitches, or other cosmetic techniques if required.
+This process is repeated, usually only a few times, until the margins of the last removed tissue sample are entirely cancer-free.
+The wound is then typically closed with stitches or, if necessary, other cosmetic techniques.

 Post Operative Support